What is molluscum contagiosum?

 Molluscum contagiosum is most common in children, especially those younger than age 12.
 In teens and

-young adults, it usually is a sexually transmitted disease.
+young adults, it usually is a sexually transmitted infection.
 But wrestlers,

 swimmers, gymnasts, massage therapists, and people who use steam rooms and